 COULD YOU EVER SEE YOURSELF WORKING OUTSIDE OF HOME?
 IF YOU WEREN’T A HAIRSTYLIST, WHAT OCCUPATION WOULD YOU CHOOSE?

 Hmmm...this is a really good question.
 I've always wanted to be parole officer for juveniles.
 Try to make a change in the community and educate young men and women.
 I could also have seen myself being an actress, I did take theater for three years, but the universe knew where and what I needed to be doing.
-I'm deff not mad, I don't make the change in the world that I would have liked to, but I do make a change in someone's world.
+I'm definitely not mad, I don't make the change in the world that I would have liked to, but I do make a change in someone's world.

 DO YOU HAVE ANY ADVICE FOR OTHER GIRL BOSSES READING THIS INTERVIEW?
 WHAT WOULD YOU SAY TO A FUTURE ENTREPRENEUR THAT WANTED TO START A BUSINESS IN NYC?